jon-ruckwood/hal-feed-server/README.md

 Notes:

-* Resource attributes are hidden when viewing the feed.
-This content is visible when requesting to view a specific feed entry (via the "self" link).
+* Attributes of a published resource are hidden when viewing the feed.
+This content is visible when requesting a specific feed entry (via the "self" link).
-* Each feed entry will include an "id" and "published" property.
-The "id" is guaranteed to be unique per feed entry.
-To avoid conflicts, please avoid usage of these names for submitted resource attributes.
+* Each feed entry will include additional "_id" and "_published" attributes.
+The "_id" is guaranteed to be unique per feed entry.
+To avoid conflicts, please avoid feed submissions containing underscores.

 ## To request a specific entry from feed: